 Once you know how much you can afford to invest, it’s easy to get going.
 Today, many Canadians are breaking up with their financial advisors and investing with one of the best robo advisors in Canada instead.
 They offer simplified online investment management based on computer algorithms, which help to keep fees lower.
 A robo advisor like Wealthsimple(our top pick) will use a questionnaire to match your financial goals and risk tolerance to a portfolio to best suit your needs.
 Plus, their fees are much lower than mutual funds – meaning you’ll get an even better return on investment.

 Here’s a pro-tip: several robo advisors in Canada, including Wealthsimple, allow you to schedule automatic deposits into your investment account.
 Then you just relax and watch your money pot grow.
 With its competitive fees and easy-to-use platform, Wealthsimple is our top choice and you can read about all the reasons why we love it in our Wealthsimple review.
 Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with minimum $500 will get a $25 cash bonus.

 Perhaps you’re already a savvy investor and you know what you need to do to reach your financial goals.
 You just need an easy way to invest without racking up a ton of fees, which you can do with an online brokerage.
 Check out our ultimate guide to Canada’s best trading platforms to find one that best suits your needs.
-But here’s the story: offering low fees and no-fee ETF purchases, our top choice is Questrade, where Young & Thrifty readers can get started with $50 in free trades.
+But here’s the story: offering low fees and no-fee ETF purchases, our top choice is Questrade, where Young & Thrifty readers who fund their account with a min. of $1,000 can get started with $50 in free trades.

 6. Review Your Insurance Coverage